akmfelix/python_hero/hero2.md

 # True
 ~~~

+* In Python there are also class object attributes.
+These Class Object Attributes are the same for any instance of the class.
+* Notice that attributes never had open and close parentheses.
+And that's because attributes aren't really something that you execute.
+Instead it's just something that's a characteristic of the object that you call back.
 ~~~
 ___________________________________________________
 class Dog():
-    # class object attribute
-    # same for any instance of a class
+    # class object attribute same for any instance of a class
     species = 'mammal'

     def _init(self, breed, name, spots):